Garden Grove, CA

 Cutting-edge facility features sustainable and efficient building systems

-Southland Industries recently unveiled its new Southern California Campus in Garden Grove, CA, showcasing the engineering and architectural benefits of an integrated design process.
-With the opening of this new building, the company turned its talent inward, to design a cutting-edge facility that provides its own employees the same energy efficiency and sustainability benefits that it consistently delivers to its customers.
+Southland Industries, one of the nation's largest mechanical contractors, recently unveiled its new Southern California Campus, showcasing the engineering and architectural benefits of an integrated design process.
+With the opening of this new building, the company turned its talent inward to design a cutting-edge facility that provides its own employees the same energy efficiency and sustainability benefits that it consistently delivers to its customers.

-The new building is adjacent to the company’s existing 92,000 sq.ft. fabrication facility, which will continue to house fabrication shops and a remodeled space for corporate training, building information modeling (BIM) coordination, and “big room” teaming. southlandind.com
+The new building is adjacent to the company's existing 92,000 square foot fabrication facility, which will continue to house its fabrication shops as well as a newly remodeled space for corporate training, immersive BIM coordination and "big room" teaming.